-Participants will be randomized in a 2:1 ratio to the two arms of the study stratified by study site.
+Participants will be randomized in a 2:1 ratio (or a 4:1 ratio in Cohort 3) to the two arms of the study stratified by study site.
 The randomization scheme will be generated and maintained by the MTN SDMC.